The

 • Orientation: Added landscape mode support for athletes who want an even larger timer display.

-The Process
+The Stack

-4. Testing & Iteration
+Testing &

 As a coach at a gym I was lucky to have plenty of eager testers readily available.
 I sent them links to the beta using Test Flight and collected their feedback.